Farmers Markets

 3. Contact your local Health Department and find out what Food Codes or Ordinances apply to farmers markets for your municipality or county.

-4. Create a business plan (linked AMS show me the money pdf saved to server) that defines the market’s mission, financial plan, management, governance structure, operations, target audience, timeline, and marketing approach.
-See
+4. Create a business plan that defines the market’s mission, financial plan, management, governance structure, operations, target audience, timeline, and marketing approach.

-1. Determine if your market will offer SNAP/EBT redemption.
-Project for Public Spaces offers a step-by-step guide.
+5. Determine if your market will offer SNAP/EBT redemption.
+The USDA offers helpful information to accept SNAP/EBT benefits.

-5. Create market bylaws and applications for vendors.
+6. Create market bylaws and applications for vendors.
 These will help to set clear expectations for all involved parties from the get-go.
-See page 10 of the National AgLaw Center Publication; Farmers Markets Rules, Regulations and Opportunities for examples.
+See page 10 of the National AgLaw Center Publication Farmers Markets Rules, Regulations, and Opportunities for examples.

 Planning & ZoningPlanning & Zoning

-State regulations by the Missouri Department of Agriculture can be found at http://mda.mo.gov/abd/fmkt/.
+State regulations by the Missouri Department of Agriculture, as well as information regarding weights and measurement requirements, food safety best practices, information on selling eggs, etc., can be found at http://mda.mo.gov/abd/fmkt/.

 Dollars & CentsDollars & Cents